lykmapipo/sails-police/README.md

 - [x] add default console transport

 #Transport API
-By default sails-police default police is `console.log`.
+By default sails-police default transport is `console.log`.
 This is because there are different use case when it came on sending notification.
 Example you may opt to send you notification through sms, email or any other medium of your choice.